edison-tran/Stroke-Prediction/README.md

 Heatmaps: Displayed stroke risk correlations across combinations of factors, such as gender, residence type, and line of work.

 Butterfly Graph: Offers analysis on between two variables based on a certain metric such as BMI distribution and age distribution.

+Interactive Dashboard: Implemented calculated fields, parameters, and filters to promote and enhance interactive features realted to certain visual analysis.

 Dual Axis Bar Charts: Emphasizes the relationship between variables such as gender, average glucose level, and smoking status.